-Such a love is holistic, for it considers everything as sacred because everything comes from God.
+Such a love is holistic, for it considers everything that is good as sacred because everything that is good comes from God.
 The whole of life is to be God-centred and the life of the individual is a part of the life of the community of God, in which there is fullness of expression.
 Such a holistic love is the love of the organised and integrated whole community that is greater than the sum of the individual parts.

 Our love for God is to flow from the very centre of our being, springing from our values, our commitments, our treasure; flowing out from his people as they express the deliberate love for their God and show that love in the way that they love and care for one another.
 This love is not only to be the love of the individual for Christ; it is to be the love of the whole believing community, the church, for Christ, who is the head of the church.

 The church is a people who together are a chosen race, a royal priesthood, a holy nation, God’s own people, in order that they may proclaim the mighty acts of him who called them out of darkness into his marvellous light.
 Peter’s declaration sets the church apart from being merely a collection of individuals and sees a big vision for the community of believers with big purposes in mind.
 Peter goes on to address many areas of life as he enlarges on the significance of what it means to be God’s people.

 Likewise the apostle Paul saw beyond a collection of individuals as he wrote to the churches for which he cared so deeply.
 For example, ‘to the church of God that is in Corinth, to those who are sanctified in Christ Jesus, called to be saints, together with all those who in every place call on the name of our Lord Jesus Christ, both their Lord and ours.’